|Clerk's Office Temporarily Closed May 14-15|

 G. Bail and Bond Information.
 The Criminal/Traffic Department accepts payment for the posting of bail for a Municipal Court prisoner twenty-four hours a day.
 Payments must be made by cash, Discover, MasterCard, or VISA only.
 Once bail is posted, the jail is sent a release form.
 The timeframe for the physical release of the prisoner can be obtained by contacting the Franklin County Sheriff's Office at (614) 525-3368, twenty-four hours a day, every day of the year.

-Bond on felony and domestic violence cases is set in arraignment court beginning at 9:00 a.m., Monday - Saturday excluding holidays.
+Bond on felony and domestic violence cases is set in arraignment court beginning at 9:00 a.m., Monday through Saturday excluding holidays.
 Defendants arrested after 11:00 p.m. on Friday night will be arraigned at the next scheduled court session.

 Attorneys who need to request to talk to the scheduled arraignment court judge to set bond earlier than the scheduled arraignment session may contact the Clerk's Office at (614)645-8449 to obtain the cell phone number for the Judge on call.

 Accounting clerks also process bail money that has been authorized by the depositor to be applied to fines and costs.
 All appropriate paperwork must first be completed by a deputy clerk in the Criminal/Traffic Division.